-Eurobodalla is a beautiful place to live and people have often relocated to the region for the lifestyle opportunities.
-While the region is actively promoted as a destination, population growth has remained relatively slow at 0.9% per annum.
-With 24,818 houses in the Shire and the need for an additional 3,949 new houses by 2036, Eurobodalla has adequate residential land to accommodate the growth.
-Although it is important to note that some residential areas in the Shire have reached development capacity and development constraints will limit future residential growth in these areas, while other areas remain undeveloped.
+Eurobodalla is a beautiful place to live and people relocate to the region for the lifestyle opportunities.
+While the region is actively promoted as a tourism destination, population growth has remained relatively slow at 0.9% per annum.
+"With 24,818 houses in the shire and the need for an additional 3,9497 new houses by 2036, Eurobodalla has adequate residential land to accommodate the growth."
+With 24,818 houses in the shire and the need for an additional 3,949 new houses by 2036, Eurobodalla has adequate residential land to accommodate the growth.
+It is important to note that some residential areas have reached development capacity and development constraints will limit future residential growth in these areas, while other areas remain undeveloped.
 Eurobodalla's towns and villages have low density, providing an opportunity for future growth.
-This may occur through increased infill and higher densities in identified in appropriate urban localities.
+This may occur through increased infill and higher densities in identified and appropriate urban localities.
 The towns and villages have distinct character and remain attractive places to live and visit.
-However, a significant number of homes are owned by absentee property owners.
+However, a significant number of homes are owned by absentee property owners, leaving some residential areas vacant for significant periods and contributing to isolation and a lack of community identity.. population.id population.id ABS, 2016 population.id Eurobodalla Local Strategic Planning Statement

-2 population.id While housing in Eurobodalla is relatively affordable in comparison to the NSW State average and the region has comparatively high home ownership, 42% of households earn less than \$600 per week and unemployment is high (9%).
-Furthermore, in 2018, the Shire had a median house rental of \$600 per week, \$135 higher than the median house rental for NSW.
+While housing in Eurobodalla is relatively affordable in comparison to the NSW average and the region has comparatively high home ownership, 42% of households earn less than \$600 per week and unemployment is high (9%).
+Furthermore, in 2018, the shire had a median house rental of \$600 per week, \$135 higher than the median house rental for NSW.
 These contributing factors have made home ownership and house rentals less attainable to the local workforce.

-Residential development stretching south along the coastline

-3 ABS, 2016 4 population.id population.id OUR PLACE Planning Priority 1 - Encourage greater housing diversity and affordability While the vast majority of households in Eurobodalla are only one or two person households ( $74.3\%^{1}$ ), the predominance of the housing stock is of three- and fourbedroom homes ( $68.6\%^{2}$ ).
+Residential development stretching south along the coastline population.id population.id ABS, 2016 26 Our place Planning priority 1 Encourage greater housing diversity and affordability While the vast majority of households in Eurobodalla are one or two person households (74.3%), the predominance of the housing stock is of three- and four- bedroom homes (68.6%).
 Further study needs to be undertaken to understand what housing types people want and whether there is enough housing choice in the market.
 The region continues to be an attractive place to live and as a result housing prices have continued to rise.
 The region has high unemployment (9%) and only 7.1% of the population earn greater than \$1,500 per week compared to 12.2% in regional NSW.
 This makes house ownership increasingly unattainable for the local workforce and house rentals are in short supply and a high price.
-Housing diversity and affordability remain major challenges across the Shire, requiring community and government agency collaboration.
-Actions 1.1 Develop an Affordable Housing Strategy to respond to an aging population and attract workers (medium term) 1.2 Review and update the Eurobodalla Settlement Strategy (medium term) 1.3 Investigate height controls, housing density and infill potential in town and activity centres (short term)
+Housing diversity and affordability remain major challenges across the shire, requiring community and government agency collaboration.
+Actions 1.1 Develop an Affordable Housing Strategy that may respond to an aging population and attract workers (medium term) 1.2 Review and update the Eurobodalla Settlement Strategy (medium term)

-Increased density along Golf Links Drive, Batemans Bay
+Medium density (Golf Links Drive, Batemans Bay)